olefjaerestad/caniuse/README.md

 - Load browser usage and browser support data immediately when server starts up?
 - `npm run dev:mock`.
 - Set NODE_ENV at compile time on `npm run build` instead of runtime on `npm run start`, for more efficient tree shaking?
+- Add endpoint(s) for refreshing browser usage and browser support data in server state.